RichardKnop/machinery/README.md

 }
 ```

 A task defines what happens when a worker receives a message.
-Let's say we want to define a task that will add all numbers passed to it and return their sum:
+Let's say we want to define tasks for adding and multiplying numbers:

 ```go
 type AddTask struct{}